Understanding the Undergraduate Curriculum

 - Upper Level Non-Journalism Requirements (26-29 Credits).
 These courses are meant to expand upon the general education courses from the first two years of study.
 These courses can be used to meet double degree or minor requirements from other academic units.
 Students pursuing a dual degree must complete a minimum of 132 credit hours.

 Students with fewer than 120 credit hours upon completion of all specific course requirements will need general electives.
 The number of general electives varies for each student.
 These courses may be any level, but must be acceptable toward the degree.
-Please visit Course Exceptions for additional information on course acceptance policies.
+Please see Course Exceptions for additional information on course acceptance policies.